WYDE (AM): Legends 1260

 In 1999, 1260 AM ended most of the Christian programming.
 The station once again became an adult standards station.
 It changed its call letters to WLGS, which stood for "Legends."
 Known on the air as “Legends 1260”, the station achieved moderate ratings success.
 By 2001, the station added some oldies music to its playlist.
 By 2002, it had segued into a full-time oldies station, playing 1960s and 70s hits.
 In 2003, the station dropped the oldies format and became a full-time simulcast partner of WYDE-FM, rebroadcasting the FM station's conservative talk radio format.
 The simulcast continued for the next three years.

 In October 2006, WYDE changed its call letters to WLGD.
 Once again, the station was known on the air as "Legends 1260" and was an adult standards station, focusing primarily on vocal music from the 1950s, 1960s and 1970s.
 Long-time Birmingham radio veterans Burt and Kurt, formerly of WSGN, WMJJ-Magic 96.5 and WODL-Oldies 106.9, headlined the new station's morning show.

 Simulcasting WYDE-FM 101.1

 In July 2007, the station changed it call letters once again.
 It went back to WYDE and began simulcasting the new Classic Hits station WYDE 101.1 FM with Burt and Kurt in the morning drive spot.

 The classic hits format was dropped in early 2009 for a return to talk radio with some Christian talk and teaching programs and Southern Gospel music.

+On March 1, 2026, WYDE ceased operations.